-In order to output the most accurate intermediate extension height, the mast:
+In order to output the most accurate intermediate extension height, the mast should:

-- 1. Must be returned to the fully nested position where the intermediate extension height automatically returns to zero. - 2.
-Must then be taken to the height required with little or no additional up and down movement.
-This additional movement can add inaccuracies within the intermediate extension height output.
+- 1. Be returned to the fully nested position where the intermediate extension height automatically returns to zero. - 2.
+Then be taken to the height required with little or no additional up and down movement as this additional movement can add inaccuracies within the intermediate extension height output.